China–Palestine relations: Contemporary relations

 China voted in favor of UN Security Council Resolution 2334 condemning Israeli settlement building on the West Bank and typically takes positions sympathetic to the Palestinian cause at the United Nations.
-In early 2016, Chinese leader and CCP general secretary Xi Jinping reasserted China's support for "the establishment of a Palestinian state with its capital being eastern Jerusalem" in a meeting with the Arab League.
+In early 2016, CCP general secretary Xi Jinping reasserted China's support for "the establishment of a Palestinian state with its capital being eastern Jerusalem" in a meeting with the Arab League.
 Xi also announced an aid project of 50 million yuan ($7.6 million) for a solar power stations in the Palestinian territories.

 Chinese Foreign Minister Wang Yi called the lack of "an independent [Palestinian] state with full sovereignty" a "terrible injustice" in an April 2017 meeting between Palestinian Foreign Minister Riyad al-Maliki.
 Wang went on to say that China supports Palestinians' efforts to create an independent state based on the borders set before the 1967 Six-Day War as well as the establishment of its future capital in East Jerusalem.
-In July 2017, Chinese leader Xi Jinping delivered a further formalization of China's positions in his "Four Points" on the "issue of Israel-Palestine conflict", the first of which was that China supported the establishment of an independent, sovereign Palestine within the framework of the two-state solution based on the 1967 borders, with East Jerusalem as its capital.
+In July 2017, Xi delivered a further formalization of China's positions in his "Four Points" on the "issue of Israel-Palestine conflict", the first of which was that China supported the establishment of an independent, sovereign Palestine within the framework of the two-state solution based on the 1967 borders, with East Jerusalem as its capital.

-In July 2019, Palestine was one of the 54 countries which issued a joint statement supporting China's policies in its Xinjiang region at the United Nations (UN).
+In July 2019, Palestine was one of the 54 countries which issued a joint statement supporting China's policies in Xinjiang at the United Nations (UN).
 A year after in June 2020, Palestine also backed the Hong Kong national security law at the UN.
+After Palestinian ambassador to China Fariz Mehdawi visited Xinjiang in 2021, he praised China's upkeep of mosques on Chinese state media, saying in an interview with CGTN anchor Liu Xin: "if you have to calculate it all, it’s something like 2,000 inhabitants for one mosque.
+This ratio, we don’t have it in our country.
+It’s not available anywhere."
+His response was criticised by Radio Free Asia journalist Shohret Hoshur who cited a past interview with Uyghur mother Patigul Ghulam saying the Uyghurs were in a worse situation than the Palestinians.